HimansuWebCoder/LearningTipsTechnique/README.md

 205. Talk like Ted
 206. The Art of Publice Speaking
 207. The Quick & Easy Way to Effective Speaking - Dale Carnegie
+208. Learn Like A Pro
+209. Mastery - George Leonard